-Working in payroll is complex and demanding and as technology and employee expectations change, so does the payroll task list.
+Working in payroll is complex, demanding and as technology and employee expectations change, so does the payroll task list.
 Datagraphic’s Glyn King discusses how the profession is evolving.

 In my experience, payroll is one of the most flexible departments when it comes to adapting to change.
 As a profession, we’re regularly challenged to understand and implement new legislation within deadlines and to present it in meaningful ways to employees and business stakeholders.
 The analytical and communication skills used in this process are – and will continue to be – valuable, providing a ‘human’ touch in a world of increasing automation and robotics.